jackdesert/freecinc/README.md

     LOG=/home/ubuntu/freecinc/tools/log/go.log
     * * * * * /home/ubuntu/freecinc/tools/bin/restart_unless_sync >> $LOG 2>> $LOG

-In order for it to work, you must first set up taskwarrior
+In order for it to work, you must first set up taskwarrior on the server where you will run this script

 Script that kills taskd if the memory usage is too high